x1a7x/imageboards/README.md

 # IMAGEBOARDS (PHP 8.4.1+)

 PHP simple imageboards- all tested on [PHP 8.4.1+] Ultimate starter kit for modern, working boards.
 If something does not work, it is your server config.
 I tested all of the code here on php 8.4.1- all of it.
 This repo contains boards that i used to only dream of when i first got into coding.
+ALL of the code here is easy to feed to AI to change or audit or make more secure. (although security is a joke in php).

 Why not use existing image boards?